ramprakash4u/SDEChallenge/README.md

 When to update Cache -: Since you can only store a limited amount of data in cache, "Cache-aside" mechanism known as lazy loading serves best for design.
 Only requested data is cached, which avoids filling up the cache with data that isn't requested.

 #### Database -:
 SQL vs NoSQL ? -: Choice is SQL in our use case.
-The RDBMS type database fits best for this design as oppose to NoSQL as nature of data is Structured data, Relational in nature, Lookups by index are very fast.
+The RDBMS-POSTgreSQL database type database fits best for this design as oppose to NoSQL as nature of data is Structured data, Relational in nature, Lookups by index are very fast.
 NoSQL db fits in use case where data is mostly non structured.
 In our case most if information is actually metadata of website user activity stream.
 RDBMS also provide ACID for transactions.

 For better scaling purpose the Database is designed using following implementation strategy